Southpaw-TACTIC/TACTIC-Docs/developer/docs/loading.md

 ![image](media/async_loading.png)

-**Default behaviour in TACTIC 4.1**
+## Default behaviour

-Asynchronous loading is a new feature that has been introduced in TACTIC 4.1.
+Asynchronous loading is a feature that has been introduced in TACTIC 4.1.
 Its introduction is the result of a shift in the philosophy of TACTIC user interface design.
 In this new direction, UIs are expected to be more fluid and responsive.